ilchen/cryptopals/index.md

 #### Attempting an existential forgery attack on the smallest allowed GHASH tag size of tLen = 32 bits
 This is by far the most interesting and gratifying part of the exercise where all the earlier building blocks come together.
 I start with generating random bytes of plaintext.
 How long should the plaintext be to mount an existential forgery on GHASH with a 32 bit tag?
 Ideally it should be 2<sup>33</sup> blocks long.
-This will however be too much, namely 128 GB.
+This will however be too much, namely 128 GiB.
 So we will need to go for 2<sup>17</sup> blocks, which is 2 MiB, this will let us assuredly zero out 16 bits of ciphertext differnces.
 We then expect to zero out another 16 bits by trial and error.
 As Niels puts it:
 > This, in turn, ensures us that the first 16 bits of the authentication tag will not change if we apply the differences